-Trinity Health Occupational Medicine helps to manage and guarantee your companies compliance with the Department of Transportation (DOT), Occupational Health and Safety Administration (OSHA), Americans with Disabilities Act (ADA), Equal Employment Opportunity Commission (EEOC), Health Insurance Portability and Accountability Act (HIPAA),and other health regulations.
+Trinity Health Occupational Medicine helps to manage and guarantee your company's compliance with the Department of Transportation (DOT), Occupational Safety and Health Administration (OSHA), Americans with Disability Act (ADA), Equal Employment Opportunity Commission (EEOC), Health Insurance Portability and Accountability Act (HIPAA), and other health regulations.

 - Verify whether employees are physically able to perform the required duties of their positions.